 One of the biggest mistakes we see when it comes to canonical tags is believing that they don’t waste crawl budget.
 Google says that they will crawl the non-canonical version of your pages less often, but they still get crawled, and even quite often when those URLs are linked to.

 In the example below, you can see how often these URLs are being crawled by Google even though they are not the canonical version of the page.

 We also tend to see a lot of canonical tags that point to dissimilar content.
 Canonical tags are supposed to be reserved for duplicates, but many websites have canonical tags pointing to content that’s quite unique.

-You want all canonical tags to point to compliant pages — pages that don’t have errors, haven’t been redirected, and aren’t marked as no-index.
+You want all canonical tags to point to indexable pages — pages that don’t have errors, haven’t been redirected, and aren’t marked as no-index.

 Going page-by-page through your website to check your canonical tags isn’t feasible.
 Enterprise websites in particular need a scalable solution.

 Botify checks for common canonicalization mistakes and has reports that give you visibility into whether or not your canonical tags are following best practices.
 The platform shows you everything from content similarity between a page and its canonical to pages that canonical to a URL with errors.